VallarasuS/apiai-weather-webhook-sample/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 # What does the service do?

-It's a weather information fulfillment service that uses [Yahoo!
-Weather API](https://developer.yahoo.com/weather/).
+It's an End User License Agreement fulfillment service that uses [ISOM API](https://isom.honeywell.com).
-The services takes the `geo-city` parameter from the action, performs geolocation for the city and requests weather information from Yahoo!
-Weather public API.
+The service takes the 'productname' parameter from the action, and requests EULA from ISOM API.

 The service packs the result in the Api.ai webhook-compatible response JSON and returns it to Api.ai.